Just as with food, I like to keep things simple when it comes to running.

 So get yourself a handheld bottle and carry along a sports drink when your runs start to get long.
-Solid food or gel works too, but don’t forget you still need water.
+Solid food or gel works too — and we created our own whole food approach to workout fuel — but don’t forget you still need water.

 For more, check out a post I wrote about what to eat while you run.

 6. Alternate hard workouts with easy ones.

 People seem to grasp the idea that your muscles need time to recover after you lift weights.
 For some reason, they think that rule doesn’t apply to running.

 It takes time to recover from a hard workout.
 When you do a speed workout, a hill workout, a tempo run, or a long run, your legs and your heart (a muscle) need time to rebuild.
 That’s how you get stronger.

 So the day after a workout like this, you can still run if you want, but make it very easy.
 I mean extremely easy: if you’re worried people will make fun of you because you’re barely moving, that’s probably about the right pace.